 Consistency is the key when it comes to content creation.
 A little fact for you: most social media users wouldn’t bother following your brand’s page if your last post was from, say, four or five months ago.
 So it makes a big difference if you keep your accounts fresh and updated.

 Switch between posting behind-the-scenes photos and customer reviews, infographics, and short videos, to everything else in between.
 Again, you can study your analytics to determine which posts are getting the most engagement among your followers.
+For an instance, if you’re creating content on Instagram, you can use Instagram analytics tools to measure the performance of your posts.
 At the end of the day, social media is all about engagement so your goal should always be to produce quality, relevant content.

 4. Engage with your audience

 As we just pointed out, audience engagement is a crucial part of the game.
 So don’t be afraid to interact with your followers.
 In addition to responding to private messages, you can also consider replying to comments or when people tag your brand in their social media posts.
 You may even share their photos or videos on your pages.